sirhedgy/AntiSO/README.md

 }
 ```

-This will generate additional code for the `Fibonacci` partial class with the following signature for the entry point:
+This will generate an additional code for the `Fibonacci` partial class with the following signature for the entry point:

 ```C#
 public static long Fib(this int n)